 Helvellyn or Scafell Pike?
 Two mighty mountains in the beautiful Lake District National Park but if you only have time to pick one which one do you choose to hike?
 Both Helvellyn and Scafell Pike mountains are accessible for a day hike in the Lake District and their stunning views mean they are very popular walks.

-I’ve walked up both mountains recently, Scafell Pike on my UK National Park Challenge and Helvellyn walk in the summer (as well as back in 2012).
+I’ve walked up both mountains, Scafell Pike on my UK National Park Challenge and Helvellyn a few times (as well as back in 2012).
 Both hikes to the summits are equally awesome but to help you make your decision here’s my lowdown on facts, figures and fun for these two Lake District beauties!

 Here you can decide which walk is best for you, I will tell you whether Scafell Pike or Helvellyn walk is harder.
 Plus which routes you can take up to the summit of Helvellyn and Scafell Pike for amazing views of the Lake District.